Skip to contents

 save_all_pars

-Logical flag to indicate if draws from all variables defined in Stan's parameters block should be saved (default is FALSE).
+logical.
+Save draws from all variables defined in Stan's parameters block.
+Default is FALSE.

 silent

 Verbosity level between 0 and 2.
-If 1 (the default), most of the informational messages of compiler and sampler are suppressed.
+If 1 (default), most informational messages are suppressed.
 If 2, even more messages are suppressed.
-The actual sampling progress is still printed.
-Set refresh = 0 to turn this off as well.
-If using backend = "rstan" you can also set open_progress = FALSE to prevent opening additional progress bars.
+Sampling progress is still printed - set refresh = 0 to disable.
+For backend = "rstan", also set open_progress = FALSE to prevent additional progress bars.

 autoformat

-Logical.
-Use the stanc parser to automatically format the Stan code and check for deprecations.
-Only for development purposes, so leave to TRUE
+logical.
+Use stanc parser to automatically format Stan code and check for deprecations.
+For development purposes - leave as TRUE.

 refit

-Logical indicating whether this is a refit, called using update.mvgam.
-Users should leave as FALSE
+logical.
+Indicates whether this is a refit called using update.mvgam().
+Users should leave as FALSE.

 lfo